oraqlle/gitgauge/CONTRIBUTING.md

 # Contributing Guidelines

+## Coding Style

+### Svelte

+For this project only Svelte 5 concepts should be used.
+This includes the use of [Runes](https://svelte.dev/docs/svelte/what-are-runes) instead of Svelte 4's (and lower) reactive statements with `$:`.

+This project will use the [prescribed project layout for a SvelteKit project](https://svelte.dev/docs/kit/project-structure) as recommend by the Svelte developers.

+Svelte components and TypeScript types and named objects should be in _PascalCase_ with functions, type methods and variables being in _snake\_case_, imports should be ordered alphabetically and code should habe 4 space indenting.

+### CSS

+~

+### Rust

+Rust code should be styled according to the [Rust Style Guide](https://doc.rust-lang.org/nightly/style-guide/) but the TL;DR is as follows:

+Variables, functions and associated methods of structs should be in _snake\_case_ with trait and struct names being in _PascalCase_.

+You can run `cargo fmt` to format the project correctly when in the `src-tauri` directory.

+## Git Tracking

 This document outlines the rules for contributing to the project.
 It covers the required commit message format, how to name branches and how to create PRs.